tdobrovolskij/sanguinews/README.md

 HISTORY
 =======
+* 0.53 - Added progress bar for uploads.
 * 0.52 - CRC32 calculation won't crash the program on low-end boxes.
 * 0.51 - Won't be trying to log in 2nd time if already authenticated.
 * 0.50 - Rewrote big part of the code.
 New libraries.
 More stable speed.